jezzsantos/queryany/samples/ri/README.md

 ### Mapping Shortcuts

-Ideally, there would be a mapping between domain entities and DTO's whenever entities transfer over any Application boundary.
+Ideally, there would be a mapping between domain entities and DTO's whenever entities traverse over any boundary.
+Such as from Infrastructure to Application, and from Application to Domain, and visa-versa.

 **For example 1**: When HTTP requests in a REST API invoke domain entities to perform work, the data passed into entities would be in the form of DTO's coming over the wire as JSON.
 That requires mapping DTO -> Entity and visa versa.